 Defining Roles and Responsibilities

-Understand the roles of owners, family councils, boards and executive management
+Understand the roles of owners and the responsibilities of family councils, boards and executive management

 Differentiate ruling from governing